shubhamvermaa/Get-Friends-Status/README.md

 **INSTALLATION STEPS USING ZIP FILE (chromimum) ex) Brave, Kiwi, Google Chrome, MS Edge...<br />** Step 1) Download the zip file "CFfriendstatus.zip".<br />
-Step 2) Open "My Extention" on the respective Browser.<br />
+Step 2) Open "My Extension" on the respective Browser.<br />
 Step 3) Enable developer mode toggle on the same page (if not already enabled).<br />
 Step 4) Click "Load unpacked" option on the same page.<br />
-Step 5) Locate the just downloaded zip file and install the extention.<br />
+Step 5) Locate the just downloaded zip file and install the extension.<br />
-Step 6) Now, click on the Get friend's status extention logo on the menu bar, you can pin the extension for the ease of access.<br />
+Step 6) Now, click on the Get friend's status extension logo on the menu bar, you can pin the extension for the ease of access.<br />
 <br />
 ![image](https://github.com/shubhamvermaa/Get-Friends-Status/assets/97392398/4d1cc88a-63dd-42f0-8be2-f12f40be147e)<br />
 <br />